customer-test-org/repo-template/README.md

 ## Support

 Tell people where to go for help.
-It can be an issue tracker, email, Redmine project or Teams channel as examples.
+It can be an issue tracker, email, ticketing software or Teams channel as examples.

 ## Contributing